mdn/browser-compat-data/schemas/public.schema.md

 #### The `support_statement` object

-The `support_statement` object describes the support provided by a single browser type for the given subfeature.
+The `support_statement` object describes the support provided by a single browser type for the given feature.
 It is either a `simple_support_statement` object, or an array of two or more `simple_support_statement` objects.

 If there is an array, the `simple_support_statement` objects are sorted with the most relevant and general entries first.
 In other words, entries applying to the most recent browser releases come first and entries with prefixes or flags come after those without.